authelia/authelia/docs/security/measures.md

 of 10 minutes.
 This means the hard limit or the time the session will be destroyed no matter what is 2 hours, and the soft limit or the time a user can be inactive for is 10 minutes.

+You can also decrease the security by setting disable_ip_check to `true`.
+The IP check ensures that when a users remote IP address changes that their session is completely destroyed and they must reauthenticate.
+This can help prevent stolen devices with saved credentials compremising security, as such it's recommended you do not alter this option.

 ### More protections measures with Nginx

 You can also apply the following headers to your nginx configuration for